antmicro/distant-rec/README.md

 1. Create an empty build catalog and make it your current working directory.
 1. Therein, clone the VTR project from our [repository](https://github.com/antmicro).
+1. Create a configuration file (described in the [setup](#Setup) section).
 1. Change your CWD to `vtr-verilog-to-routing` and compile the software by running `make`.
 Get the titan benchmarks by running `make get_titan_benchmarks` and upgrade architecture files with `./dev/upgrade_vtr_archs.sh`.
+1. Run `./vtr_flow/scripts/run_vtr_task.pl -d -l vtr-verilog-to-routing/vtr_flow/tasks/regression_tests/vtr_reg_strong/task_list.txt`.
-1. Once the compilation has finished, go back to the root directory (`cd ..`).
+1. Go back to the root directory (`cd ..`).
-1. Create a configuration file (described in the [setup](#Setup) section).
-1. Run `./vtr-verilog-to-routing/vtr_flow/scripts/run_vtr_task.pl -d -l vtr-verilog-to-routing/vtr_flow/tasks/regression_tests/vtr_reg_strong/task_list.txt`.
-1. Produce a client input file by issuing `vtr2yaml generated_scripts.txt`.
+1. Produce a client input file by issuing `vtr2yaml vtr-verilog-to-routing/generated_scripts.txt`.
 1. Now that everything is ready, start the build by running `raclient vtr.yml all`.

 ### Abseil - C++ Common Libraries

 Abseil is an open source code collection extending the C++ standard library.

 There is no need to adapt this project to work with Distant RE Client.
 Simply follow the Usage section to generate the input YAML file and proceed with remote build.